jenden/intro-to-git/INSTRUCTIONS.md

 We know have a new directory with nothing in it.
-It's not even a git repository yet.
-In order to make it a git repository we need to run `git init` from the directory.
-You can do this at any time in any folder (that's not a child of another git repository) not just an empty one.
+It's not even a Git repository yet.
+In order to make it a Git repository we need to run `git init` from the directory.
+You can do this at any time in any folder (that's not a child of another Git repository) not just an empty one.

 ```bash
 $ git init